penguin02007/cumulus-ci-cd/project_genesis/README.md

 --noautoconsole
 ```

-To change memory after the vm is created, it can be done with the `setmaxmem` and `setmem` argument -
+To change memory after the vm is created, it can be done with the `setmaxmem` and `setmem` argument:
 ```
 virsh dominfo netq1
 virsh shutdown netq1